Last updated on October 30th, 2021 at 12:27 am

 H264 also known as AVC or Advanced Video Coding didn’t do well when it came to 4K video.

 The H265 compression was far better with video data taking up less space and bandwidth compared to H264, without compromising quality.

 To stream 4K video encoded with H264 would require an Internet connection speed of about 32Mbps for smooth playback.

 If the same 4K video is streamed with H265 codec, a minimum connection speed of only 15Mbps is required.

 According to the Akamai State of the Internet Report, the average Internet speed in the USA is 18Mbps.

 If you want to play HEVC on your computer and wondering what player you could use, try the latest version of the ever-reliable VLC Media Player.

 However, if you’re using Windows 10, you can download the HEVC codec for free via the Microsoft Store.

-Installing the H265 codec will allow you to play to play an HVEC file via the Windows Media Player.
+Installing the H265 codec will allow you to play an HVEC file via the Windows Media Player.

-If you’ve an older vesrsion of Windows 10, you can download the K-Lite codec pack.
+If you’ve an older version of Windows 10, you can download the K-Lite codec pack.